pheelwell/pheelwell-garden/src/site/notes/public todo.md

 # \-

+    - [ ] Add citations to existing notes
+        - [ ] start with larger notes, start with more "grandiose" claims
+    - [ ] Clean up notes
+    - [ ] Add a system to review notes and literature and see if they hold good/if it has been disproved
+        - [ ]
+    - [-] Turn this page into a Kanban board
+    - [ ] work on #stub pages
+    - [ ] FIX SPACING AND LINE BREAK ISSUE
+    - [ ] dashboard
+    - [ ] add this to homepage
     - [ ] Finagle's law
     - [ ] Gell-Mann Amnesia effect ✅ 2023-05-26
     - [ ] Gibson's law